 Milos has been recognized as one of Canada's leading international trade and competition lawyers by Chambers Global: The World's Leading Lawyers for Business, the International Who's Who of Trade & Customs Lawyers, Legal Media's Guide to the World's Leading International Trade Lawyers, The Canadian Legal Lexpert Directory, PLC's Which Lawyer and The Best Lawyers in Canada.
 He has also been awarded Martindale-Hubbell's and Chambers Global's highest ranking for his professional skill and reputation among international and Canadian peers.

 Milos is a member of the Executive Board of the International Chamber of Commerce.
-He chairs the International Affairs Committee of the Canadian Chamber of Commerce and was a founding member of the Task Force on Bribery and Corruption of the Business and Industry Advisory Committee to the CD.
+He chairs the International Affairs Committee of the Canadian Chamber of Commerce and was a founding member of the Task Force on Bribery and Corruption of the Business and Industry Advisory Committee to the OECD.
 Milos is a Past President of the International Law Association (London, UK) and a Past Chair of the International Law Section of the Canadian Bar Association.

 Fluently bilingual in English and French, Milos has published and lectured extensively in Canada and abroad and has testified before federal and provincial Parliamentary Committees on matters relating to international trade, investment and competition law.
-He has also been invited to address WTO and NAFTA Working Groups, CD Committees, trade officials of the People's Republic of China and the Republic of India, and Canadian and foreign business organizations.
+He has also been invited to address WTO and NAFTA Working Groups, OECD Committees, trade officials of the People's Republic of China and the Republic of India, and Canadian and foreign business organizations.
 From 1996-99, Milos was retained by The World Bank to advise with respect to regulatory reform in the Middle East and Africa.
 Milos was an adjunct professor of International Trade Law at the Faculty of Law of the University of Ottawa from 1990-94.

 - Nordion Inc. in connection with the due diligence aspects of its US$826M acquisition by Sterigenics relating to an investigation by Canadian and US regulatory authorities.
 Sterigenics is a portfolio company of GTCR LLC, a leading Chicago-based private equity firm.
 Read more